-Over a 12-month-rolling period, only 23% of Europe managers and 25% of US managers as well as 24% of emerging markets managers outperformed their benchmarks net of fees.
-The underperformance of small caps in a declining market did hurt most managers as a majority had an overweight in this market cap cluster.
+Over a 12-month-rolling period, 32% of US managers and 45% of emerging markets managers as well as 45% of Europe managers outperformed their benchmarks net of fees.

 58% of Europe managers outperformed their indices in January net of fees.
 In the US, only 33% of the managers outperformed their respective indices net of fees and only 29% of emerging market managers were able to beat their benchmarks.